Can I still live and work in the UK after Brexit?

 British regulations determine whether you can live and work in the UK.
 The UK has a points-based immigration system.
 To live and work in the UK you must meet specific requirements.
 For example, you must earn over a certain amount and have sufficient command of the English language.
 Find out more about the UK’s points-based immigration system on the UK government website.

 In most cases you can’t work during a short stay in the UK

 In most cases, if you are in the UK for a short amount of time, you are not allowed to work.
 There are, of course, exceptions.
 For example, if you’re in the UK for a meeting or convention, or to install or maintain equipment.
 Find out more about which work and activities are permitted when you’re visiting the UK on the UK government website.

 Information and advice

 The European Commission has published Q&As about the rights of EU citizens in the UK after Brexit.

-Dutch nationals who live in the United Kingdom can get information about Brexit from the Dutch embassy in London.
+Dutch nationals who live in the UK can get information about Brexit from the Dutch embassy in London.
 The embassy organises regular information meetings.
 More details are available on the embassy’s Facebook page.
-You can also contact the Dutch government (see the contact details on this website).
-Read the questions and answers about Brexit for Dutch nationals in the UK on this website.
+You can also contact Dutch central government (see the contact details on this website).
+Read the Q&As about Brexit for Dutch nationals in the UK on this website.

 For information about your pension, contact your pension fund.
 For information about your health insurance, contact your health insurance provider.
 If you are a student, you can find out about student finance from the Education Executive Agency (DUO).
 For other questions, contact the institution where you are studying.